reginadiana/rentalcars/README.md

 > For to see the application in localhost, run this commands and acess http://localhost:3000

 ```
-$ rails server or rails r
+$ rails server or rails s
 ```

 ### How to run the test suite :memo: